Skip to content

 The canvas is the main area of the UI which displays the details of a pipeline.
 A pipeline is a collection of connected components, displayed as labelled icons on the canvas.
 To add a component to a pipeline, you can use either of the following methods:

-The following features apply, whether you add a component using the Components tab or by clicking + on the pipeline canvas:
+The following features apply, depending on whether you add a component using the Add component icon or the small + icon to the right of an existing component:

 For more details about constructing pipelines from components, read Components overview.